Artoriuz/glsl-pixel-clipper/README.md

 ## Overview
 This is a simple pixel clipper for mpv.
 You can use it alongside resampling filters to limit the amount of ringing after resampling.

-~~The main difference between this and the built-in anti-ringing functionality is that this shader works with polar filters.~~ [Looks like haasn has implemented the same thing in libplacebo](https://code.videolan.org/videolan/libplacebo/-/merge_requests/504), so we don't need these shaders anymore.
+~~The main difference between this and the built-in anti-ringing functionality is that this shader works with polar filters.~~
+[Looks like something similar has been implemented in libplacebo](https://code.videolan.org/videolan/libplacebo/-/merge_requests/504), so the shader shouldn't be needed anymore.
 I'm making them compatible with `vo=gpu` to backport the functionality.

 Use the 12-tap variant for any filter with radius greater than 2.